-FSEOG is awarded based on financial need to students with an EFC of 0 who are eligible to receive a Pell Grant.
+FSEOG is awarded based on financial need to students with an SAI -1500 to 0 who are eligible to receive a Federal Pell Grant.
 The award is not prorated for less than full-time enrollment.
 However, students must enroll in a minimum of six credits per term to receive FSEOG.